Connie Talbot's Christmas Album: Recording and release

 Talbot's voice was recorded near her home.
 Other parts of the album were recorded elsewhere in the UK, as well as in the US, Bulgaria and Hong Kong.
 Connie Talbot's Christmas Album contains "a mix of classics and modern Christmas tunes", and was produced by Simon Hill and Rob May, who produced her first album, Over the Rainbow.
 Big band arrangements on the album included music from Laurence Cottle Big Band, while the orchestral sections of the more traditional songs were performed by the Bulgarian Symphony Orchestra.
 The duet on "When a Child Is Born" was performed by Talbot and Ginger Kwan.
 Describing the recording of the album, Talbot said "I really liked it.
 I liked all the songs they picked and everything.
 It was really good and enjoyable."
-Five tracks ("Let it Snow!", "Rocking Around the Christmas Tree", "Jingle Bell Rock", "Santa Clause Is Coming to Town" and "Frosty the Snowman") were recorded in the style of a big band, while the remainder were recorded in a "more traditional" style.
+Five tracks ("Let it Snow!", "Rockin' Around the Christmas Tree", "Jingle Bell Rock", "Santa Claus Is Coming to Town" and "Frosty the Snowman") were recorded in the style of a big band, while the remainder were recorded in a "more traditional" style.

 Connie Talbot's Christmas Album was released on 24 November 2008.
 The album was difficult to obtain in Britain after the distributor, Pinnacle Entertainment, went into administration.
 Talbot's mother, Sharon, was quoted as saying, "We don't really know what's going to happen at the moment ...
 We think they'll probably wait and promote the album later this year.
 It's a shame, but they can still get the album in Asia and the US."
 In 2009, Talbot's third album, Connie Talbot's Holiday Magic, was released in the United States, with many of the same songs as Connie Talbot's Christmas Album, but with rerecorded vocals.